andamira/forandar/README.md

 Once you have cloned this project, there are several ways to try the web interface.
 For example:

 1. Run `pub serve` from the project directory and then visit `http://localhost:8080`.
-You can use for that either the [Dartium](https://www.dartlang.org/tools/dartium/) browser (useful for developers) or a normal web browser (in which case you'll have to wait for the javascript transpilation to finish).
+You can either use the [Dartium](https://www.dartlang.org/tools/dartium/) browser (useful while developing) or a normal web browser (in which case you'll have to wait for the javascript transpilation to finish).
 2. Build the web interface with `pub build` and open the file `./build/web/index.html` with any browser.
 You could also deploy the `build/web/` directory to a production server.

 **Usage Examples**

-* ... :soon:

-**Live Demo**

 * ... :soon: